tiagotmartinez/lzss/README.md

 }
 ```

 Not all implementations are exactly the same, but most include `link_matches`. `best_match` and `compress` functions.
-Also, all implementations define the `expand` function that reverse compression.
+Also, all implementations define a `expand` function that reverse compression.

 ### Compressed Stream Format ###

 The compressed stream is broken in *blocks* which are sequences of exactly 8 *codes*.
 Each code is either a *copy* (length-distance pair) or a *literal* (a single byte directly from input `data`).
 Each block starts with a single byte *header* field that works as a directory for what is a copy and what is a literal in the block.
 If the code index `n` (range 0..7) in the block is a literal, the same bit on the header field will be non-zero (from left to right).
 In code: `is_literal(n) = ((header & (0x80 >> n)) != 0)`.

-In general, the implementations here cache the current block in a 17-byte `blk` array (1 byte header + at most 2 byte * 8 codes) and when 8 codes have been written to this array, it is flushed to a dynamically allocated `compressed` array.
+In general, the implementations cache the current block in a 17-byte `blk` array (1 byte header + at most 2 byte * 8 codes) and when 8 codes have been written to this array, it is flushed to a dynamically allocated `compressed` array.
 In some cases the block could be written directly to the `compressed` array, but the implementation is cleaner this way.

+No meta-data or error checking information is generated, this is not meant as a practical compression / archiver tool!

 [1]: https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Storer%E2%80%93Szymanski